closetgeekshow/GPTPromptExperiments/Generic/inferring-experts.md

 ### Prompt Pattern

 > Analyze the input.
-Identify the minimum set of expert roles whose perspectives would materially improve evaluation.
-For each role, explain why.
+Identify the **minimum, diverse set** of expert roles whose perspectives would materially improve evaluation.
+Prefer broad disciplines over narrow specializations.
+For each role, explain why it is distinct.

 ### Strengths

 * High precision
 * Low hallucination risk
+* Encourages diversity by construction

 ---